Rakeela/dragora-notes/collapse-type-suggestions.md

 Special features:
 (Unset)

+Eighth Suggestion: (Incomplete)
+Localist Catastrophe
+Everything that galactic society decided it could afford to ignore in this society turned out to be a worst case scenario, and the local politicians were a gruesome spectrum of incompetent and evil.
+Massive breaches of trust have destroyed the regional government, which will now need to be rebuilt.
+Specialization is severely impaired in this region, and close attention may be necessary to usefully respecialize the districts.
+Challenges:
+Political Oversight (Stock.
+Bureaucratic penalty.)
+1 Brutal Justice (Stock.
+Cultural specialist penalty.)
+2 Unscrupulous Society (Stock.
+Industrial specialist penalty.)
+3 Overspecialization (Stock.
+Industrial specialist penalty.)
+4 Market Collapse (Stock.
+Rate of return penalty.)
+5 Industrial Pollution (Stock.
+Biological specialist penalty.)
+6 Genetic Stupidity (Stock.
+Science capacity penalty.)
+7 System-Wide Quarantine (Stock.
+Biological specialist penalty.)
+8 Incompetent Regime (Stock.
+Bureaucratic penalty.)
+9 Special Features:
+(Unset)

+Ninth Suggestion: (Incomplete)
+Research Conspiracy Aftermath
+This system was recently liberated from a rogue Panarchic government which shielded itself from galactic society's observation using local hyperspace severing, and then used its local population for long-term social experimentation.
+Public bleakness under these hopeless conditions increased to such an extreme as to give the system a ruinous infamy; this infamy helped lead to rescue, but may now benefit from repair.
+Challenges:
+Panarchic Wargames (The Panarchy has assigned large contingents of military forces to this planet for training, research, and recreational purposes.
+While these are technically allied forces operating lawfully, their presence is both expensive and disruptive, increasing supply and maintenance costs planet-wide.
+Upkeep penalty.)
+1
+Scientific Guilds (Stock.
+Science capacity penalty.)
+2 Psychosocial Turbine (Recurrent cultural and ideological conflicts in this district have gained near-perfect cyclic qualities.
+While the sincerity of the struggle draws grim fascination from some Panarchists, the majority of the participants only feel a stress of perpetual misrule.
+Happiness penalty.)
+3
+Petty Dictator (Stock.
+Influence penalty.)
+4 Unscrupulous Society (Stock.
+Industrial specialist penalty.)
+5 History of Horrors (Stock.
+Influence penalty.)
+6 Spiritually Broken (Stock.
+Cultural specialist penalty.)
+7 Restrictive Education (Stock.
+Scientific capacity penalty.)
+8 Hyperspace Darkness (Stock.
+Happiness penalty.)
+9 Special Features:
+(Unset)

 ---
 I may want to start adding cure-tech proposals to each of these.

+---
+This is [[existential-threat]] style thinking, and may also deserve some form of shared categorization with those notes.
+How can any one organizational structure ever be provably optimal for a sufficiently complex set of information?

 ---
 Back to [[The Viceroy]]